 miniature meat turnovers

-I've been making these appetizers for over 40 years - have given the recipe to thousands of people - hope you enjoy them.
-They are really very easy to make - unfortunately, most people try too hard to make them "pretty".
-Putting them together will be easier each time you make them, but just remember they only have to be closed - not pretty when they are raw - they will look much better cooked.
-Can very easily be doubled or tripled.
+I've been making these appetizers for over 40 years and I have given the recipe to thousands of people.
+I hope you enjoy them.
+They are really very easy to make.
+Unfortunately, most people try too hard to make them "pretty".
+Putting them together will be easier each time you make them, but just remember they only have to be closed - not pretty - when they are raw.
+They will look much better once cooked.
+This recipe can very easily be doubled or tripled.

 Blue Ribbon Recipe